sib-swiss/single-cell-training/docs/day3/trajectory_analysis.md

 ### Trajectory analysis with `monocle3`

+!!! warning "Not on the cloud server"
+    Currently it's not possible to use the interactive part of `monocole3` on the cloud server.
+Therefore, these exercises can **only be performed locally**.

 This part showcases how you can use `monocle3` to perform a trajectory analysis.
 First load the `seu_int` dataset:

 ```R